Skip to Content

 Homemade Teriyaki sauce in a small jar on a marble surface.

 • You can adjust the thickness of this homemade teriyaki sauce by adding or subtracting tablespoons of water.
-If you’d like it quite thick for glazing salmon, use only 1 tablespoon of water.
+If you’d like a thicker sauce for glazing salmon, use only 1 tablespoon of water.
 Or, if you’d like to thin it out so it’s more of a drizzling consistency, up it to 3-4 tablespoons.
+You’ll want to make a thinner consistency if you’ll planning on using this as a teriyaki marinade.

 • I used maple syrup, but you could substitute honey or cane sugar.